AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-url-modifier.md

 ---
 description: Sets the Image Serving or Image Rendering protocol commands for the specified asset.
 These commands modify the representation of the asset without destroying it.
-seo-description: Sets the Image Serving or Image Rendering protocol commands for the specified asset.
-These commands modify the representation of the asset without destroying it.
-seo-title: setUrlModifier

 solution: Experience Manager
 title: setUrlModifier
-uuid: ec423e57-338b-4a32-be5a-a73fa96712ce

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---